 Once he'd pretended to stumble in, drunk, during a wedding and interrupted the couple at the altar under some pseudo-confession of love.
 Another time he'd shattered the beer bottles and had taken off his shoes and socks before walking across the pathway littered with the shards, barefoot.
 Another time he'd shaved off all of his hair.
 He'd fasted, went for a few days eating only jalapenos and tomato juice, and started a fire in a laundry room.
 Once he'd been trying to hold to balance himself on a beam on the fire escape, and he'd fallen and gotten himself a pretty little cut against his mouth.

 "Look at that gorgeous shiner," he'd said to her, pointing at the six stitches crossing into his cheek.
 Over time it would grow into a tiny smirking dent, one that showed up every time he smiled.
+Cruel how a scar could turn into something so beautiful, something so becoming on him.
 "A second smile, don't you think?
 Think I'd get fucked more if I told women I got it trying to save an old man from the train?"

 He wasn't the only one that brandished scars as a way of keeping score.
 She had a few herself.
 One on her knee from attempting to jump from a ledge, another one from a wild dog bite.
 But while he had a penchant for the physical, hers had more to do with humiliation.
 Things like showing up to a meeting drunk out of her wits, and masturbating underneath her desk as an important client called.
 She'd drank an entire gallon of spoiled milk, made an omelet with rotten eggs.
 He'd been there for that one – smirking the entire way, humming Ode to Joy from the base of his throat.

 She'd only had to go to the emergency room six times, two of which were particularly serious.
 And though they'd never really established any rules, he would be the one to wait for her, and vice versa: of the seventeen times he'd wound up in the ER, she'd be the one in the waiting room with a Newsweek.
 The entire hospital knew his name now, and his health insurance was beginning to skyrocket, which he didn't care about.
-He'd had carts of money stowed away in his name.
+He had an endless queue of cards filled with money stowed away in his name.

 "The nurses and doctors are beginning to think you do this deliberately," she'd said once, when he'd broken his arm.
 Next door a man had just woken up from a coma, and there was yelling and screaming and loud sobbing.
 They'd even brought them over two slices of cake.

 "That's stupid," he said, wobbly taking a bite of his cake with his free hand.
 "Deliberately?
-They're completely overestimating me."
+That's a bit premature, isn't it?
+Without a psych eval, anyway."

 She shifted her weight on her other foot, uncomfortable with the new shoes she'd just bought.
 She'd been in the hospital so many times she didn't even notice the smell anymore.
 The first few times she almost couldn't stand it, and the way it rubbed into her clothes and her hair and her skin.
 Like sharp, harsh bleach and astringent.
 The fluorescent lights and the solemn, worn faces and the glares off stethoscopes and name tags.
 It messed with her eyes.